accelazh/accelazh.github.io/_posts/2017-06-02-Build-My-Academic-Paper-Feedback-Network.md

   * You may even hunt on college curriculums.
 They help grow solid understanding.
 For example, from [where Ceph's author Sage graduated](https://users.soe.ucsc.edu/~sbrandt/290S/).

+Others

+  * After read a paper, search who references to it.
+Those referencers may have valuable/inspiring/insightful comments on the paper.

 ### Storage top-level conferences

 Here I list the top-level conferences related to storage.
 (The "others" part is not top-level, but ATC is worth reading.)